georgewhewell/undervolt/README.rst

 GUI
 ----------------
-There is also a small gui written in Java avaiable [HERE](https://github.com/zmalrobot/JavaLinuxUndervolt)
+There is also a small gui written in Java avaiable here: https://github.com/zmalrobot/JavaLinuxUndervolt

 It will allow you to set each value core, gpu, cache, uncore, analogio (temperature target isn't implemented yet),save a profile, load a profile and reset the value.